WA6HXG/MMDVM-Nextion-Screen-Layouts/README.md

 1.9 Edited the background image, dimming down the bright white spots to blue to make them less distracting.
 2.0 Changed Text overlays to blend with backgrounds instead of having colored boxes behind, improved look.
 PLEASE NOTE: For versions 2.1 and above please use Layout G4KLX in Pi-Star Configuration page for Nextion.
 2.1 Added dual last heard slots to the DMR pages so two of the last heard calls and talk groups will be displayed.
+3.1 Interactive layouts based on a modified fork of the "Nextion Driver" by ON7LDS.
+This enables additional fields
+from MMDVM Pi-Star to be sent to the screen and requests from the screen may be sent to back the Pi-Star as well.

 File explanation...